sean-pj/YorkEats/README.md

 ## Summary
 ### Purpose
-The purpose/goal of this project is to help my university's community by providing a quick and easy way to find, locate and filter through open restaurants on campus.
+Help my university's community by providing a quick and easy way to find, locate and filter through open restaurants and eateries on campus.

 ### Features
 A number of features required external research as referenced in the code.
 Some of these features are listed below